Skip to main navigation

 How Well It Works

 Surgery often works well to treat genital warts.
 Most of the time it removes warts.
-But warts may grow back.
+But treatment does not get rid of the virus that causes genital warts, and warts may grow back.
+More than one treatment is often needed.

 Risks